 Clinical Psychology

-Our clinical psychologists work with people with many different types of difficulties, including the impact of physical health problems.
-The clinical psychologist based in the genito-urinary medicine department specialises in helping people with difficulties related to sexual health.
+The clinical psychologist based in the Rosehill Clinic specialises in helping people with difficulties related to sexual health.
 The clinical psychologist does not offer input to people with general mental health difficulties that are unrelated to their sexual health.

 When people come to the clinic, they often tell staff about things that have been worrying them or difficulties that they are trying to cope with.
-After talking these problems over, the doctor, nurse or health adviser may suggest that the clinical psychologist might be able to help.
+After talking these problems over, the doctor, nurse or health adviser may suggest that the clinical psychologist might be able to help, and will make a referral for an assessment.

 The types of problems that people are commonly referred to the clinical psychologist for help with include:

-• Difficulties coping with the diagnosis of a sexual health problem
+• Difficulty coping with the diagnosis of a sexual health problem, including taking medication

-• Difficulties making lifestyle changes that relate to sexual health
+• Difficulty making lifestyle changes that relate to sexual health, such as having safer sex or reducing the frequency of masturbation

 • Anxiety about contracting a sexually transmitted infection